tanmaytalekar13/MediaTask/backend/Readme.md

 This project uses:
 - Node.js & Express
 - MongoDB with Mongoose
+- Supabase for file storage
 - JWT for authentication
 - Multer for file handling
-- Supabase for file storage
+- CORS enabled